studygolang/gctt-godoc/Source/crypto/ecdsa/ecdsa.md

 <span id="PrivateKey.D"></span>    D *<a href="/math/big/">big</a>.<a href="/math/big/#Int">Int</a>
 }</pre>

-PrivateKey represents a ECDSA private key.
+PrivateKey represents an ECDSA private key.

-<h3 id="GenerateKey">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/crypto/ecdsa/ecdsa.go#L90">GenerateKey</a>
+<h3 id="GenerateKey">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/crypto/ecdsa/ecdsa.go#L93">GenerateKey</a>
     <a href="#GenerateKey">¶</a></h3>
 <pre>func GenerateKey(c <a href="/crypto/elliptic/">elliptic</a>.<a href="/crypto/elliptic/#Curve">Curve</a>, rand <a href="/io/">io</a>.<a href="/io/#Reader">Reader</a>) (*<a href="#PrivateKey">PrivateKey</a>, <a href="/builtin/#error">error</a>)</pre>